xeylou/testade.xeylou.fr/content/posts/security-notions/index.md

 <!-- https://www.crowdstrike.com/cybersecurity-101/endpoint-protection-platforms/ -->

-endpoint protection platform is the suite of technos used to protect endpoints
+endpoint protection platform define the suite of technos used to protect endpoints

 #### ng-av/edr

-av (antivirus) & ngav (next gen antivirus) or edr (endpoint detection & response) are commonly used technos to protect endpoints
+av (antivirus), ngav (next gen antivirus) or edr (endpoint detection & response) are commonly used technos to protect endpoints

-*all the sources i found was saying different things, so i putted together ng-avs & edrs, i am wondering if that is not just marketing for the same solutions*
+*sources i found said different things, so i put ng-avs & edrs together, i wonder if their names are not just a marketing thing for the same solutions*

 "legacy avs" are based in signature recognition to stop known malware

-an individual hash can be generated for each file, standard avs compare them to a list of malware they have to know if a file is one or not
+an individual hash could be generated for each file, standard avs compare them to a list of malware hash they have to know if a file is one or not

-new or yet unknown malwares could not be discovered
+that's only works againt file-based attack, new or yet unknown malwares could not be discovered too

 <!-- that also introduce the notion of `false positive` if a non-malicious file is flagged by an av... -->

-variations of a malware (malformed sinature trick) can be done, so its bypass the check since it is not in the db
+variations of a malware (malformed sinature trick) can be done, so its bypass the check since it is not in the signature db

-ngav use behaviour detection on top of the signature recognition, if an activity is suspicious -> the file created it can be put un quarantine
+ngav use behaviour detection on top of the signature recognition, if a software/program/services activity is suspicious -> the file or its activity can be put un quarantine or deleted

-some may introduce ai, i guess for machine learning although

-av & ngav are ressources hungry
+some may introduce ai, i guess for machine learning although av & ngav are already well ressources hungry

-be aware that more than one av could lead to more ressource usage & the avs to try cancel each other, since they are accessing & seeing each other activities
+be aware that more than one av could lead to more ressource usage & them trying to cancel each other, since they are accessing same files & seeing each other activities

 <!--
 #### hips